Skip to content

 Safety and Walking Around at Night

-Around the Plaza in the evenings you’ll see some homeless folks – they’re not aggressive or anything, but if you’re walking alone after dark it might feel a bit sketchy.
+Around the Plaza in the evening, you may see some unhoused people.
+I didn’t experience anything aggressive, but if you’re walking alone after dark, it can feel a bit uncomfortable in quieter streets.

-Overall, Santa Fe’s one of the safer places I’ve been in the US – just use common sense and you’ll be fine!
+Overall, Santa Fe felt like one of the calmer and safer places I’ve visited in the U.S. – just use common sense.

 Santa Fe at night - a cathedral full of history and calm